nmshd/documentation/_docs_integrate/11-connector-configuration.md

 - **baseUrl** `default: "https://prod.enmeshed.eu"`

   The base url is used to communicate with the Enmeshed platform.
-It can be changed to a custom url if you are using another Enmeshed than the Enmeshed prod Backbone.
+It can be changed to use a custom Enmeshed Backbone.

 - **platformClientId** `required`